junichi11/cakephp-netbeans/README.md

 Please notice that Code Completion is not available.
 You have to add the cakephp core path to include path.

+After settings, please close your project and reopen it.

 ### Clear Cache Action

 Delete each files of app/tmp/cache/* directorys.